Are you wondering what real estate SEO copywriting is and why it’s important for your website?

 Tip #2: Sprinkle LSI keywords throughout.

-LSI stands for Latent Semantic Indexing and it refers to the suggested searches that pop up when you type a given phrase into Google.
+LSI stands for Latent Semantic Indexing, which refers to the suggested searches when you type a given phrase into Google.
 When you sprinkle those additional keywords throughout a page that’s trying to rank for your primary keyword phrase, it tells Google that your content is super relevant to what people are searching for.

 But what qualifies as “sprinkling”?